5 Interview Questions & Answers To Prepare For A Project Manager Job

 - What projects do you not want to work on?

 The reality of this question is that not everyone is interested in, or suited to managing all types of projects.
 There is no point in saying you want to work on everything because at the end of the day if you’re interested in what you’re doing the results will speak for themselves.
 Be honest.

 - Are you familiar with project management software?

 This question may scare some of the more seasoned Project Managers who ‘back in the day’ used nothing but a notepad and pen to organise and successfully complete large projects but the reality is that technology is a necessary addition to your arsenal when applying for one of these roles.
 The millennials on your team are likely to be familiar with software and this is how they work best, so be sure you’ve at least explored what the popular applications are if you’ve never used any before!
-[Refer to our blog on project management software for more information]

 - If you were to pick one skill for a project manager to have, what would it be and why?